-Faith-based nutrition support for women recovering from an eating disorder, disordered eating, chronic dieting, or simply desiring a more peaceful relationship with food.
+Nutrition counselling for women recovering from eating disorders, disordered eating, chronic dieting, or simply desiring a more peaceful relationship with food.

 Do you experience guilt, shame, and fear related to food and eating?